keyso007/Learning-GIT/readme.txt

 1. The procedure of updating files stored should be like this:
 	<1> modify the files
 	<2> add file to git (git add xxxx)
-	<3> commit the change(git commit -m xxxx)
+	<3> commit the change(git commit -m "String of comments")
-   Notice that we cannot make the commit before adding the file to the version controlling system.
+   Notice that we cannot make the commit before adding the file to the verson controlling system.